Desire (Bob Dylan album): Outtakes

-Another song, "Rita May (sometimes spelled as "Rita Mae")," was issued on a single-only release.
+Another song, "Rita May" (sometimes spelled as "Rita Mae"), was issued on a single-only release.
 It is an up tempo song, that some listeners believe to be a tribute to lesbian writer Rita Mae Brown.
 It was later covered by Jerry Lee Lewis on his self-titled album, issued in 1979.

 Two other recordings were later released upon other albums.
-"Catfish," a tribute to future Baseball Hall of Fame pitcher Jim Hunter (better known as Catfish Hunter), and "Golden Loom" were officially released on The Bootleg Series Volumes 1-3 (Rare & Unreleased) 1961-1991 in 1991.
+"Catfish", a tribute to future Baseball Hall of Fame pitcher Jim Hunter (better known as Catfish Hunter), and "Golden Loom" were officially released on The Bootleg Series Volumes 1-3 (Rare & Unreleased) 1961-1991 in 1991.

-Song information
+Songs

 "Hurricane"

 The album opens with "Hurricane", arguably the most popular song on Desire.
 It protests the conviction of former middleweight boxer Rubin "Hurricane" Carter for a triple murder in 1966, arguing for his innocence.
 In 1976, Carter won a second trial, but was again convicted of the triple murder.
 Carter was eventually released in 1985 after United States District Court Judge Haddon Lee Sarokin (who declined to hear Dylan's song when his family offered it to him) ruled that he had not received a fair trial and state prosecutors decided not to try Carter a third time.

 Dylan had been inspired to write it after reading Carter's autobiography, The Sixteenth Round, which Carter had sent to Dylan because of his prior commitment to the civil rights struggle.

+Prior to the album's release, this track was re-recorded due to some potentially libelous lyrics, which Dylan re-wrote.
+For this more uptempo album version, the harmony part was sung by Ronee Blakley, leaving the earlier track with Emmylou Harris unreleased.

 During the fall tour preceding Desire's release, Dylan and the Rolling Thunder Revue played a benefit concert for Carter in New York City's Madison Square Garden.
 The following year, they played another benefit at Houston, Texas's Astrodome.
 Dylan met with Carter on December 5, 1975, and performed a concert in Clinton State Prison, in which Carter took to the stage, to address the press.
 Among those present were representatives of People Magazine who ran an article about Dylan and Carter on December 22 of the same year.

-New Jersey prosecutors said that they would not try Rubin (Hurricane) Carter and John Artis a third time for a triple-murder in a case that provoked national attention over charges that the authorities had framed both men.

-The 21-year legal conflict ended in effect when the Acting Passaic County Prosecutor, John P. Goceljak, filed a four-page application in the county courthouse in Paterson to dismiss all charges against the two men.

-"It is just not legally feasible to sustain a prosecution, and not practical after almost 22 years to be trying anyone," Attorney General W. Cary Edwards said in Trenton.
-Mr. Edwards, whose office participated in the decision, added, "It is time we put this matter to rest once and for all, and I wish Mr. Carter the best of luck and a very productive life."